jediproject/jediproject.github.io/docs/ReferenceArchitecture.md

 In SPA applications the recommendation is the adoption of the above model, basically adopt the MVC pattern on the client side, separating and organizing code responsibility.

-Angularjs already directs the construction for this MVC pattern and has components acting types in each of these layers.
+AngularJS already directs the construction for this MVC pattern and has components acting types in each of these layers.

 ###<a name="Views"></a>Views

-Layer where we will have the implementation of the canvas and visual components.
-In this layer we find the following AgularJS components/resources:
+Layer where is the implementation of the canvas and visual components.
+In this layer we find the following AngularJS components/resources:

 * HTML/Templates
 * Data Binds